-MY CREATIVE PROCESS: I find the main kernel of my inspiration summed up by Dostoevsky: “Everyone has some reminiscences which he would not tell to everyone, but only his friends…there are still others which a man is even afraid to tell himself…” that's the story I want to tell.
+MY CREATIVE PROCESS: “Everyone has some reminiscences which he would not tell to everyone, but only his friends…there are still others which a man is even afraid to tell himself…” (Dostoevsky); that's the story I want to tell.
 Each time I enter into the world of a script, I must make a decision.
 At first I see the most obvious journey the characters go on, what they do to and want from one another.
 Then I push myself into the uncomfortable place, the hidden nerve where I’m afraid to go, and perhaps excited to go.
 I invite my actors into that more private world of the play.
 In this way, the journey and the outcome are exciting for all of us.
 I look for the anguish in the play and the silent longing.
 Despite the horrors that characters may inflict upon each other, I’m listening underneath the text for that longing, for what screams inside them and the script as a whole, and I direct from that place.
 Discovering and expressing that journey is what inspires all my directorial choices.

-My process is informed by Joan Littlewood, whose methods of improvisation and ensemble were used in rehearsals to create piercingly truthful theatre.
+My process is informed by Joan Littlewood & Alan Langdon whose methods of improvisation and ensemble were used in rehearsals to create piercingly truthful theatre.

 MY WORK: I am excited by material which teeters on the edge of comedy and tragedy.
 I like depicting extreme worlds: a cauldron of peculiar, desperate personalities.
 My own work depends on my passionate presence and daring myself to be alive with every facet of myself in the rehearsal room.
 The actors and I delve into a script through exploratory improvisation and physical work to discover the world of the play in an organic, lively way.
 The universe we create becomes palpable and has a life and breadth even larger than the play, and larger than all the artists involved.
 Our explorations of text and character are experiential.
 My style emerged from my years as a member of the Actors Space ensemble in New York, headed by artistic director, Alan Langdon.